abes-esr/gitpuller-docker/README.md

 # gitpuller-docker

-A docker container in charge of continuously git pull a folder.
+A docker container in charge of continuously git pull a folder (every minutes).

 Why?